 The instrumentation also allows total flexibility for formats ranging from pin-drop concert to cabaret.
 At concerts, virtuoso solo spots highlight the talents of the individual artists.

-The group has toured extensively, with fifteen very successful European tours between 1995 and 2013 adding to an already impressive list.
+The band has toured extensively, as cultural ambassadors for the Australian Government and with eighteen very successful European tours between 1995 and 2017 adding to an already impressive list.

 By excelling at the music they love and loving the music they excel at, they are recognised as one of the leading classic/mainstream jazz groups in Australia by critics and jazz fans alike.
 Arguably they are regarded as the leaders in their field in the world.
 This, plus their superb musicianship, stage presence and keen sense of humour invariably draw standing ovations worldwide.